 This should be mentioned:

 Some rules say "Clay Golem is banned against IAS-dependent characters, including Traps-Assassin".
 However, thanks to the WSM Bug, Assassin will gain tons of overstacked IAS, so Clay Golem won't affect our speed at all.
 Decent Assassins will always use WSM Bug and will never say anything against Necro with Clay Golem (besides skilling Fire Golem is a waste of skill points.
 No decent Necro would ever do such a thing).

 The hing is that when we equip our claws (roughly after each swap or BO it re-equips), claw under the gloves equips first and becomes our Primary claw and the claw under the boots becomes our Secondary claw.
 After doing a little trick (flashing our gloves-claws),

 we make the boots-claw equip first, so it becomes Primary.
 After we put back the gloves-claw, they become our Secondary claw.
 So, generally, they swap.

 The result of this is a change in the formula for calculating trap laying speed.
 Now we should use another table.

-If you a still doubt, whether you chose right claws - test them on this calculator.
+If you still doubt, whether you chose the right claws, then test them on this calculator.

 For a classic Traps-sin, the ideal option would be:

-As you remember, IAS of our (already) left claw won't matter, cause it became Primary claw.
+As you remember, the IAS of our (already) left claw won't matter, because it has become the Primary claw.
 On the boots-claws, we will only need all 13 IAS.

 Slow (Clay Golem // Arachnid Mesh// Nostefaru's Coil)